chrisk8er/Simple-Electron-React-Boilerplate/README.md

 ```

 ## Run
 Open two cmd windows, first run `npm run dev`.
-Then run `npm start` on the other cmd window.
+Then `npm start` on the other cmd window.